dart-lang/language/accepted/2.3/unified-collections/feature-specification.md

 entire set of changes, this specification unifies and subsumes all three of those proposals.

-**This document is now the source of truth for these language changes.** The other three proposals are useful because they contain motivation and other context, but the precise syntax and semantics may be out of date in those docs.
+**This document is a further development of the documents about spread collections and control flow collections, and it supersedes those documents.** The other three proposals are useful because they contain motivation and other context, but the precise syntax and semantics may be out of date in those docs.
-This is where you should be looking if you're an implementer.

 ## Grammar